West Hollywood, California: Arts and culture

-Christopher Street West is an LGBT pride parade and festival that was first held in June 1970 in Hollywood to commemorate the first anniversary of the Stonewall Riots in New York.
-After incorporation, the event moved to West Hollywood and is typically held the second weekend in June.
+Christopher Street West is an LGBTQ pride parade and festival that was first held in June 1970 in Hollywood to commemorate the first anniversary of the Stonewall Riots in Manhattan.
+After incorporation, the event moved to West Hollywood for many years and was typically held the second weekend in June until it relocated back to the City of Los Angeles in 2022.

-One City One Pride is an LGBT Arts Festival held during the month of June in West Hollywood.
+The West Hollywood Halloween Carnaval is an event that takes place annually on October 31.
+Once a larger event, participation has dwindled dramatically since the COVID-19 pandemic, further compounded by budgetary cuts from the city of West Hollywood, the event's sponsor.

+The annual One City One Pride event was an LGBTQ Arts Festival held over a 40-day period from Harvey Milk Day, May 22 through the end of Pride Month, June 30.
+In 2023, the "One City One Pride LGBTQ Arts Festival" became the "WeHo Pride Arts Festival" to align with the new WeHo Pride brand.
+In 2024, the WeHo Pride Arts Festival downshifted from 40-days of programming to a unified weekend of programming from June 14 through June 16.

+Since 1993, the City of West Hollywood and its LGBTQ+ Advisory Board have presented over 173 Rainbow Key Awards to those who have made outstanding contributions to West Hollywood’s LGBTQ+ community.
+These contributions, by an individual or a group, maybe in many forms, including the arts, community action, humanitarian action, sports, medicine, armed services, leadership potential, benefit to the global LGBTQ+ community, or other ways.
+Past honorees have included Bruce Vilanch, Abbe Land, Kenneth Hahn, Tom of Finland, Sheila Kuehl, David Cooley, Chaz Bono, West Hollywood Community Housing Corporation, Project Angel Food, Jazzmun, and Nahshon Dion.

 The West Hollywood Book Fair has been held in the fall since 2001.
 Past participants have included Andrew McCarthy, Deepak Chopra, and Rocco DiSpirito.

-The Oscars is a major event in the city with a majority of the large Academy Award party venues being located in the city.
-Many streets are closed and traffic swells on this day each year.

 Frontrunners LGBT Pride Run is a 5 km/10 km run/walk held on the Sunday morning of LGBT Pride.

-The City of West Hollywood sponsors an animal walk and pet appreciation days throughout the year, which have in the past featured pet psychics and dog activities.
-During Halloween the week prior to October 31, animals can participate in a costume contest in West Hollywood Park.
-West Hollywood is in close proximity to Runyon Canyon Park's hiking trail and dog park in Hollywood.
+The City of West Hollywood sponsors pet appreciation days including walks throughout the year, which have in the past featured pet psychics and dog activities.
+During Halloween, the week before October 31, animals can participate in a costume contest in West Hollywood Park.
+West Hollywood is near Runyon Canyon Park's hiking trail and dog park in Hollywood.

 The Elton John AIDS Foundation Academy Awards Party has traditionally been held at the Pacific Design Center.
 It is a multimillion-dollar fundraiser for the foundation.

-West Hollywood has many ongoing programs to celebrate the vibrant arts and unique culture of the city.
-The literary community is acknowledged with the year-round author series WeHo Reads, featuring new and noteworthy authors at the West Hollywood Library with a full day literary event each fall.
+West Hollywood has many ongoing programs to celebrate the arts and culture of the city.
+The literary community is acknowledged with the year-round author series WeHo Reads, featuring new and noteworthy authors at the West Hollywood Library with a full-day literary event each fall.
 An annual PowPow is presented by AIDS Project Los Angeles Red Circle Project and the City of West Hollywood.
 This event, held at Plummer Park promotes HIV awareness and prevention among the Native communities and features dance, music, food, and educational resources.